jurgentreep/am-i-at-work/README.md

 # am-i-at-work
-Little script that tells you if I am at work or no. Visit at: http://am-i-at-work.jurgentreep.com
+Little script that tells you if I am at work or not.
+Visit at: http://am-i-at-work.jurgentreep.com.